pkgxdev/pkgx/README.md

 installing ~/.tea…

 $ node --eval 'console.log("Hello World!")'
-tea: installing nodejs.org^19
+tea: installing ~/.tea/nodejs.org/v19.5.0
 Hello World!
 ```

 With tea there is no *install packages step*.
 Just type the commands you need
-and tea takes care of the rest—fetching packages, constructing a virtual
+and tea takes care of the rest: fetching packages, constructing a virtual
 environment isolated from the rest of your system and then running your
 commands.